- ENVIRONMENT AND CLIMATE CHANGE

 National employees: 28

 GIZ has operated in the Russian Federation since 1993.
 Since 1996 we have maintained our own office.
-A total of 20 staff members are currently working for GIZ in Russia.
 Our work, which was originally geared to supporting the ethnic German minority in Russia, today also embraces projects that we are implementing on behalf of the European Union and various German federal ministries.

 Russia, a neighbouring state of the EU and a member of the G8, is an important partner for the Federal Republic of Germany and the EU in many respects.
 Good cooperation is especially important in global fields, such as energy, industry and climate policy.
 One of the main challenges is supporting the continuing development of a democratic society, with a view to achieving the comprehensive modernisation of the country.
 Other obstacles to overcome include the country’s great dependence on its mineral wealth, the impacts of climate change, the shadow economy, excessive red tape and the falling birth rate.
 Yet Russia is very well aware of its important geopolitical role and is now an active donor in the field of multilateral development assistance.

 In Russia, GIZ focuses on various priority areas.
 On behalf of the German Government, projects and programmes are supporting national minorities, providing manager training and spotlighting environmental issues.

 German minorities in Central and Eastern European states and in the successor states of the former Soviet Union suffered a difficult fate in the wake of the Second World War.
 Many people were oppressed and repressed, and were subject to deportations and forced resettlement.
 Support by the German Federal Ministry of the Interior (BMI) aims to assist these minorities in coping with their situation.